 In particular, the form and functions of the particular lesson event 'highlighting and summarizing the main point', or 'Matome' in Japanese, were analysed in eighth-grade 'well-taught' mathematics classrooms in Australia, Germany, Hong Kong, Japan, Mainland China (Shanghai), and the USA (Shimizu, 2006).
 For the Japanese teachers, the event 'Matome' appeared to have the following principal functions: (i) highlighting and summarizing the main point, (ii) promote students' reflection on what they have done, (iii) setting the context for introducing a new mathematical concept or term based on the previous experiences, and (iv) making connections between the current topic and previous one.
 For the teachers to be successful in maintaining these functions, the goals of lesson should be very clear to themselves, activities in the lesson as a whole need to be coherent, and students need to be involved deeply in the process of teaching and learning.
-The results suggest that clear goals of the lesson, are all to be noted for the quality instruction in Japanese classrooms.
+The results suggest that clear goals of the lesson, a coherence of activities in the entire lesson, active students' involvement into the lesson, are all to be noted for the quality instruction in Japanese classrooms.